+Na me: Date:

+Homework: Check Your Understanding

-This is a chance for you to reflect on your learning so far.
+is is a chance for you to reflect on your learning so far.
 This is not a test.
-Be open and truthful when you respond to the questions below.
+Be open and truthful wher a respond to the questions below.

 1. What are the most important things you have learned in this unit about why fossils of species that once lived together are found in different locations on Earth now?

 2. What questions do you still have?